© FijiPocketGuide.com

 When a new visitor arrives in a Fijian village, a kava ceremony is performed to officially recognise your visit to the village.
 This may happen soon after you arrive if you are an expected guest, or in the evening when it is more convenient for other villages to attend.

-During the kava ceremony, the chief will give a speech and your guide or host will present your sevusevu to the chief.
-(Or if it is Yaqona root, it will be given to some villagers first to prepare into a powder to make kava).
-Your host/guide will say a few ceremonial words on your behalf, then you will be offered a bilo (coconut shell) of kava to drink.
-Before taking the bilo, clap your hands once and say “Bula!” before taking a few big gulps to finish off the drink.
+During the kava ceremony, the chief will give a speech, and your guide or host will present your sevusevu to the chief.
+(Or if it is yaqona root, it will be given to some villagers first to prepare into a powder to make kava).
+Your host/guide will say a few ceremonial words on your behalf, and then you will be offered a bilo (coconut shell) of kava to drink.
+Before taking the bilo, clap your hands once and say, “Bula!” before taking a few big gulps to finish the drink.
 It is expected that you accept the first drink, but accepting more to drink after that is up to you.

 After the initial ceremony, you’ll sit around the tanoa (kava bowl) and socialise with the villagers.